cbev0x/cbev0x.github.io/_posts/2026-02-06-Backtrack.md

 Capturing an upload request shows that we are sending a POST request to dashboard.php using `multipart/form-data` as our content type.
 I upload a simple .png file to play around with extension names/magic numbers and find that appending `.php` to the filename works.

+_Note: Use Burp Suite's built-in browser if you're having trouble capturing requests on localhost._

 ![](../assets/img/2026-02-06-Backtrack/12.png)

 These get stored in the /uploads directory, so it's pretty easy to have the server execute whatever we want.
 I use Pentestmonkey's PHP reverse shell and name it so that it contains `.png` within the extension.
 This will allow our file to bypass the filter but maintain functionality.